ckipp01/ents/README.md

 notes and demonstrate with code the Trees that are being covered.

 As I learn more about Trees I'll continue to add and amend these to hopefully give a thorough overview and help someone else understand Trees.
-This is heavily a work in progress at the moment.

 ## How to run